Emergence of robust memory manifolds: Abstract

 \section{Abstract}

 The ability to store continuous variables in the state of a biological system (e.g. a neural network) is critical for many behaviours.
 Most models for implementing such a memory manifold require hand-crafted symmetries in the interactions or precise fine-tuning of parameters.
-We present a general principle that we refer to as {\it frozen stabilisation}, which allows a family of neural networks to self-organise to a critical state exhibiting memory manifolds without parameter fine-tuning or symmetries.
-These memory manifolds exhibit a true continuum of memory states and can be used as general purpose integrators for inputs aligned with the manifold.
-Moreover, frozen stabilisation allows robust memory manifolds in small networks, and this is relevant to debates of implementing continuous attractors with a small number of neurons in light of recent experimental discoveries.
+We present a general principle that we refer to as {\it frozen stabilisation} (FS), which allows a family of neural networks to self-organise to a critical state exhibiting multiple memory manifolds without parameter fine-tuning or symmetries.
+Memory manifolds arising from FS exhibit a wide range of emergent relaxational timescales and can be used as general purpose integrators for inputs aligned with the manifold.
+Moreover, FS allows robust memory manifolds in small networks, and is therefore relevant to debates about implementing continuous attractors with a small number of neurons in light of recent experimental discoveries. \\

+{\bf Teaser} Continuous memories and diverse timescales in biological systems, traditionally thought to require fine-tuning, can be robustly implemented in generic networks via the mechanism of frozen stabilization.